 In exceptional circumstances, access to data may be declined by the study sponsor, for example, where there is a potential conflict of interest or an actual or potential competitive risk.

 |What information will be provided

-- Analysis-ready dataset.
-This is the dataset Sanofi used for analysis
+- Study Data Tabulated Model (SDTM) dataset.
+This is the dataset Sanofi used for submission.

-- Annotated case report form.
-This is a blank case report form with descriptions of the data collected and how they are described in the dataset
+- Blank case report form.
+This is a blank case report form.

 - Clinical study report.
 This is the report of efficacy and safety data from the trial.
 It forms the basis of submissions to Health Authorities.
 Appendices which include patient level data are not included as these data are provided in the anonymized datasets.